 - What We Do

 Since its founding in 1966, Garvey Schubert Barer has counseled clients across virtually all industry sectors.
-Our attorneys have deep bench experience and significant expertise in both complex legal and business matters.
+Our attorneys have significant experience in both complex legal and business matters.
 We value innovation and entrepreneurship, and closely monitor industry trends.
-It is with these values in mind that our firm established the cannabis industry group.
+It is with these values in mind that our firm established the Cannabis Industry Group.

 This group is committed to helping our clients achieve their business goals in this rapidly changing area of law.
 Licensed marijuana and marijuana-related businesses in the States of Washington, Oregon and Alaska face extraordinary legal challenges.
 Not only are these businesses burdened with challenges inherent in any new industry, but also must deal with onerous state and local regulations, as well as uncertainty resulting from federal law.
 In no other industry is sound and experienced legal counsel more imperative.
-Garvey Schubert Barer, with over 125 attorneys and experience in virtually all industry sectors, is poised to grow with your business and this industry.
+Garvey Schubert Barer, with over 100 attorneys possessing deep and diverse industry experience, is poised to grow with your business and this industry.

-We offer a comprehensive legal platform that provides access to lawyers experienced in a range of practices, such as regulatory compliance, marijuana licensing, business finance, contracts, labor and employment, healthcare, real estate, intellectual property, technology tax, and litigation and dispute resolution.
-To learn more about important legal developments and other matters of concern, please visit our blog, The Cannabis Business Law Blog.
+We offer a comprehensive legal platform that provides access to lawyers with extensive capabilities in a range of practices, such as regulatory compliance, marijuana licensing, business finance, contracts, labor and employment, healthcare, real estate, intellectual property, litigation and dispute resolution, technology and tax.
+To learn more about important legal developments and other matters of concern, please subscribe to our blog, Cannabis Business Blog.

 The cannabis practice group provides marijuana and marijuana-related clients a full-range of legal services, including:

 - Real Estate

 - Asset Protection Planning

 - Intellectual Property & Technology